HEAT DESIGN EQUIPMENT

 Kieswetter describes the manufacturing possibilities for infrared technologies as limitless.
 HDE has completed numerous custom jobs building special infrared tools.
 For example, the New York State Parks Commission purchased a custom infrared weed killer, and another customer purchased a custom infrared insect-killing tool.

 FOR NOW, KIESWETTER PLAN IS TO KEEP HDE’S FOCUS ON ITS PRIMARY PRODUCT LINE, GAIN FURTHER CUSTOMERS, AND EXPAND MORE BROADLY INTO GLOBAL MARKETS.

 In early 2016, the company underwent an expansion and moved locations within Kitchener—from Bleams Road to Union Street.
-The HDE team is in the process of developing a mini-asphalt manufacturing plant using 100% asphalt waste.
+The HDE team is in the process of developing a mini-asphalt manufacturing plant using 100 percent asphalt waste.
 The asphalt will be produced using infrared as opposed to flame heat.
 The final product will be used by HDE in its services, sold to customers, and used in research and development.
 Kieswetter hopes to have parts of this project ready for display at the company’s next major trade show.
 For HDE, the road to future success—and the future of Canada’s roads—looks smooth.

 Discover more about HDE by visiting their website.

 Heat Design Equipment Inc. (HDE) manufactures infrared heaters for asphalt construction and repair using patented, state of the art technologies.
 HDE’s infrared system allows for a unique variety of processes including asphalt repair, joint sealing decorative asphalt and surface drying.